Join a meeting as an avatar in Microsoft Teams

 Can guests in a meeting use Avatars?

-Yes, any user who has Avatars enabled can use an avatar in the meeting.
+Yes, any user who has Avatars set up can use an avatar in the meeting.
 If they don't, they won't be able to use an avatar even if other people in the meeting can.

-Can you use Avatars outside of your tenant?
+Can you use Avatars outside of your organization?

-Yes, if you join a Teams meeting as guest in a different tenant, you can use your avatars as long as you have Avatars enabled in your tenant.
+Yes, if you join a Teams meeting as a guest in a different organization, you can use your avatars.
+However, you must have Avatars enabled in your organization.

 Why don't my avatars have legs?

 Avatars add a new layer of choice to your meetings, both in 2D and 3D immersive spaces.
-We are continuously researching and collecting feedback on ways to best represent yourself in Mesh and Teams whether it's improving your likeness, adding options for clothing, creating more realistic avatars, or including full body representation.
+We're continuously researching and collecting feedback on ways to best represent yourself in Mesh and Teams whether it's improving your likeness, adding options for clothing, creating more realistic avatars, or including full-body representation.
 Driving improvements in each of these areas comes with its own set of challenges.
-In particular, representing legs today is a surprisingly complex engineering challenge - inferring leg position without any data that helps describe actual leg position.
+In particular, representing legs today is a surprisingly complex engineering challenge that involves inferring leg positions without any data that helps describe the actual leg position.

-Our goal is to use the latest technologies to their fullest to represent users likenesses in Mesh and Teams and we will continue to drive toward that goal.
-Please continue to share your feedback with us so we can evolve how people can visually represent themselves in meetings.
+Our goal is to use the latest technologies to their fullest to represent users' likenesses in Mesh and Teams.
+We'll keep working toward that goal.
+Please keep sharing your feedback with us so we can improve how people can visually represent themselves in meetings.